pricardo03/azure-docs.es-es/articles/marketplace/cloud-partner-portal-orig/cloud-partner-portal-publish-cortana-intelligence-app.md

 ### <a name="categories"></a>Categorías

-Seleccione las categorías que son relevantes para la aplicación.
+Seleccione las categorías que sean pertinentes para su aplicación.
 Seleccione un máximo de dos categorías.

 ### <a name="app-type"></a>Tipo de aplicación